-Prerequisites: "C" or better earned in FRE 111
+Prerequisites: "C" or better earned in FRE 111 Corequisites: None College Transfer Course listening, speaking, reading, and writing skills.

-This course is a continuation of FRE 111 focusing on the fundamental elements of the French language within a cultural context.
-Emphasis is placed on the progressive development of listening, speaking, reading, and writing skills.
 Upon completion, students should be able to comprehend and respond with increasing proficiency to spoken and written French and demonstrate further cultural awareness.
 This course has been approved for transfer under the CAA and ICAA as a general education course in Humanities/Fine Arts.